 A) Look at the output for 9 days, and compare to the case without radiative cooling.

 What has changed, and why?

-B) Look in detail at the shock structures.
-Is the simulation resolving the cooling region?
-If not, is it possible to make an estimate of the effective adiabatic index $\gamma$ for the cooling shock?
-Can you find a resolution for which the cooling region is resolved?

-C) Redo all of the x-ray calculation, and compare to the adiabatic result you found before.
+- B) Look in detail at the shock structures.
+Is the simulation resolving the cooling region in the sense that you can see the temperature go up just behind the shock and then cooling as the material flows away from the shock?
+If not, is it possible to make an estimate of the effective adiabatic index γ for the cooling shock? - C) Redo all of the x-ray calculation, and compare to the adiabatic result you found before.